Euro gold and silver commemorative coins: Malta

-Malta joined the Eurozone on 1 January 2008.
-Since then, the country has issued several gold coins denominated €5, €15, €50 or €100, several silver coins denominated €10, one brass coin denominated €5, and one cupro-nickel coin denominated €5.
-From 2008 to 2012, there were only two issues per year, but this increased since 2013.
+Malta joined the eurozone on 1 January 2008.
+It has issued several gold coins denominated €5, €15, €50 and €100, several silver coins denominated €10, one brass coin denominated €5, and one cupro-nickel coin denominated €5.
+From 2008 to 2012, there were only two issues per year, but the number has increased since 2013.

-In addition, Melita bullion coins struck in gold with denominations of €25, €50 and €100 were issued since 30 November 2018.
+In addition, Melita bullion coins struck in gold with denominations of €25, €50 and €100 have been issued since 30 November 2018.
 Since they are not commemorative coins, they are not included in the summary below.

 Summary

 Monaco

 As of 28 December 2008, seven varieties of Monegasque euro commemorative coins have been minted: one in 2002, two in 2003, one in 2004, one in 2005 and two in 2008.
-These special high-value commemorative coins are not to be confused with €2 commemorative coins, which are coins designated for circulation and do have legal tender status in all countries of the Eurozone.
+These special high-value commemorative coins are not to be confused with €2 commemorative coins, which are coins designated for circulation and do have legal tender status in all countries of the eurozone.

 The following table shows the number of coins minted per year.
 In the first section, the coins are grouped by the metal used, while in the second section they are grouped by their face value.